-Electric Vehicle (EV) Charging Station Rebate Program Authorization
+Electric Vehicle (EV) Charger Rebate Program Authorization

 The Hawaii Public Utility Commission (PUC) is authorized to establish an EV charging station rebate program.
 The PUC may contract with a third-party, non-government entity to administer, operate, and manage the rebate program.
-The PUC must prioritize rebate awards for EV charging stations that are publicly available; serve fuel cell electric vehicle fleets; serve multiple tenants, employees, or customers; support tourism; or serve low- or moderate-income or environmental justice communities.
+The PUC must prioritize rebate awards for EV chargers that are publicly available; serve fuel cell electric vehicle fleets; serve multiple tenants, employees, or customers; support tourism; or serve low- or moderate-income or environmental justice communities.
 The Hawaii Legislature established a special fund within the PUC to support the EV Charging Station Rebate Program.
 The special fund receives $0.03 of the tax collected from each barrel of petroleum product sold by a distributor to any retail dealer or end user in Hawaii.

 (Reference Hawaii Revised Statutes 243-3.5, 269-72 and 269-73)